Agent Ecosystem Testing

 • Open Cursor chat window → paste the prompt

-• Review Cursor’s fetch behavior → examine the response
+• Inspect Cursor’s fetch behavior → examine the agent output

-Depending on the track, results stored in cursor-web-fetch/results/{track}/results.csv with the following fields:
+Store results in cursor-web-fetch/results/{track}/results.csv with the following fields:

 Column Description Example